Ethiopia's war endangers ancient relics | DW | 10.03.2022

 It is impossible to ascertain from photographs accompanying online listings whether the items are real or fakes — experts have warned for years about the flood of fraudulent antiques posted to eBay and other online sites.

-Ethiopia's government, however, believes the items that have since been removed from eBay are authentic and has sought help to trace them and get them back.
+Ethiopia's government, however, believes the items are probably authentic and has sought help to trace them and get them back.

 "Without question, the artifacts are Ethiopia's heritage," Ethiopia's Tourism State Minister, Sileshi Girma, told DW.